Sack of Magdeburg

-The Sack of Magdeburg, also called Magdeburg's Wedding (Magdeburger Hochzeit) or Magdeburg's Sacrifice (Magdeburgs Opfergang), was the destruction of the Protestant city of Magdeburg on 20 May 1631 by the Imperial Army and the forces of the Catholic League, resulting in the deaths of around 20,000, including both defenders and civilians.
+The Sack of Magdeburg, also called the Magdeburg Wedding (Magdeburger Hochzeit) or Magdeburg's Sacrifice (Magdeburgs Opfergang), was the destruction of the Protestant city of Magdeburg on 20–24 May 1631 by the Imperial Army and the forces of the Catholic League, resulting in the deaths of around 20,000, including both defenders and civilians.
 This event is considered the worst massacre of the Thirty Years' War.
-Magdeburg, then one of the largest cities in modern-day Germany, and having well over 25,000 inhabitants in 1630, did not recover its importance until well into the 18th century.
+Magdeburg, then one of the largest cities within the borders of modern-day Germany, and having well over 25,000 inhabitants in 1630, did not recover its importance until well into the 18th century.

 Background

 Archbishopric of Magdeburg

 The archbishopric of Magdeburg was established as an ecclesiastical principality in 968, and the town and surrounding area were ruled by the archbishop.

 Protestant Reformation

 The citizens of Magdeburg had turned Protestant in 1524 and joined the Schmalkaldic League against the religious policies of the Catholic emperor Charles V in 1531.
 During the Schmalkaldic War of 1546/47, the Lower Saxon city became a refuge for Protestant scholars, which earned it the epithet Herrgotts Kanzlei (Lord's Chancellery), but also an Imperial ban that lasted until 1562.
 The citizens refused to acknowledge Emperor Charles's Augsburg Interim and were besieged by Imperial troops under Maurice, Elector of Saxony in 1550/51.